 Already in the seventies, the port is remodeled and fishermen are relocated, most in the Puertito of the boats.
 The growing urbanization of La Paloma makes is raised to city status in 1982.

-See more information about La Paloma
+See more about the history of La Paloma

 See also information on Rocha.